 - Applicants must be an active Canadian health care professional (HCP) working in the realm of HIV.
 For the purpose of this funding opportunity, HCP is defined as a person who by education, training, certification, or licensure is qualified to and is engaged in providing health care.
 This can include any of the following: an individual who is currently practicing medicine or dispensing medicines in Canada.

-- Nurses are solely eligible for the Association of Nurses in AIDS Care (ANAC) Conference but are not eligible for the remaining events
+- Nurses are solely eligible for the Association of Nurses in AIDS Care (ANAC) Conference and nurse practitioners (prescribing) may apply for other Conferences as well.

 - NOTE: For CROI, applicant must demonstrate that CROI has accepted their registration or registration fee will not be reimbursed.

 - CAHR board members, government officials, and HCPs with active U.S. medical licenses are not eligible